mitzimichal/bbengfort.github.io/_posts/2016-02-25-anonymizing-profile-data.md

 }'
 ```

 But as you can see, it suffers from the same problem.
-In this section, we'll explore different techniques that allow us to pass over the data and modify our fake data generation such that it matches the distributions we're seeing in the original data set.
-In particular we'll deal with the domain, creating more realistic fake profiles, and adding duplicates to our data set with fuzzy matching.
+In this section, we'll explore different techniques that allow us to modify our fake data generation such that it matches the distributions we're seeing in the original data set.
+In particular we'll deal with the domain, creating more realistic fake profiles, and adding duplicates to our dataset with fuzzy matching.

 ### Domain Distribution

 One idea to maintain the distribution of domains is to do a first pass over the data and create a mapping of real domain to fake domain.
 Moreover, many domains like gmail.com can be whitelisted and mapped directly to itself (we just need a fake username).
 Additionally, we can also preserve capitalization and spelling via this method, e.g. &ldquo;Gmail.com&rdquo; and &ldquo;GMAIL.com&rdquo; which might be important for data sets that have been entered by hand.

 In order to create the domain mapping/whitelist, we'll need to create an object that can load a whitelist from disk, or generate one from our original dataset.
-I propose the following utility:
+For example:

 ```python
 import csv